 - Member has checked the up to date access status to the property at http://www.nw-trail.org/rocky-terms

 - Get an ID band for your bike.
-You will be able to pick these up at NWTA member meetings, Fat Tire Farm, and Cyclepath.
+You will be able to pick these up at NWTA member meetings, Fat Tire Farm, Cyclepath, and Cascade Bikes.

 Adults may sign a waiver to give access to a minor at the link listed above, but must also sign one for themselves, and the minor must be accompanied by the adult when accessing the property.

 Location, Access, and Navigation

 The main entrance point for the trails is the Centra Rocky Point Trailhead Parking on Rocky Point road.
 Enter these GPS coordinates in Google Maps ( 45.696252, -122.882228 ).
 There is some room to park along the road downhill from this entrance.
 Please park efficiently and angle park as much as possible.
 Do not park in front of or near entrance or gates.
 Refer here for parking map and instructions http://www.nw-trail.org/rocky-point-parking You can also park on NW Old St Helens HWY and ride up.
 This is a georeferenced pdf file of the Rocky Point property.
 It can be viewed in the Avenza Maps app, where you can also add KML layers such as this file in the North section.